samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      cd /opt/app/dependencies/mgl/
      ./install.sh
      ```
-4. Your `buildfile-base` should now look like the following:
+4. Your `definition_file-base` should now look like the following:
      ``` bash
      # Start building off of the docker container continuumio/miniconda3
      Bootstrap: docker